-No holes have ever been found in the roofs of the gas chambers in Auschwitz-Birkenau, through which the Zyklon-B was poured.
+Zyklon-B was supposedly poured into the gas chambers at Auschwitz-Birkenau through holes in the roofs.
+No holes have ever been found in the gas chamber roofs.
 If there were no holes in the roofs, then the rooms were not gas chambers and Auschwitz-Birkenau was not an extermination camp.

 The facts are:

-Contemporary photographs and perpetrator and survivor eyewitness testimony document the existence of the holes in the roof.
-Further, a rigorous and authorized forensic study in 2000 has located and proved beyond doubt that they existed.
+Holocaust deniers are clearly wrong.
+Photographs and eyewitness testimony, from both perpetrators and survivors, testify to the existence of holes in the gas chamber roofs.
+Further, a rigorous forensic study in 2000 has located and proved beyond doubt that they existed.

 What is Zyklon-B?

 Zyklon-B is the product name for the blue-green chalk pellets which were soaked with a liquid pesticide called hydrogen cyanide (HCN).
-The chalk pellets are kept in vacuum-sealed cans because when they are exposed to the air the poisonous HCN gas is released.
+The chalk pellets are kept in vacuum-sealed cans.
+When they are exposed to the air, the poisonous HCN gas is released.
 After the HCN disperses into the air, only the inert and harmless pellets are left to be collected and disposed of later.

 What are the holes in the roofs of the gas chambers?

-The morgue room in Crema/Gas Chamber 1 in the Main Camp was turned into a gas chamber in September 1941.
+The morgue room in Crema/Gas Chamber 1 of the Main Camp was turned into a gas chamber in September 1941.
 The doors were made air-tight and holes were cut in the roof and capped with wooden chimneys.
 Crema/Gas Chamber 1 became a test facility for the new method of using Zyklon-B to murder large numbers of human beings at one time.
-When the method of pouring Zyklon-B through holes in the roof of the gas chamber in the Main Camp proved to be successful, the design was implemented in Cremas/Gas Chambers 2 and 3 in Auschwitz-Birkenau.
+When the method of pouring Zyklon-B through holes in the roof proved to be successful, the design was implemented in Cremas/Gas Chambers 2 and 3 at Auschwitz-Birkenau.

-When Heinrich Himmler, the Reichsführer of the SS, ordered that Auschwitz-Birkenau was to become an extermination center, Cremas 2 and 3 were in the process of being built in Birkenau.
-In both buildings (which are identical), two underground rooms originally designed to be morgues, were adapted to become an undressing room and a gas chamber room.
-On the flat concrete roofs of the ex-morgue rooms the Germans cut four holes over which they built a small chimney which was covered with a gas-tight lid.
+When Heinrich Himmler, the Reichsführer of the SS, ordered that Auschwitz-Birkenau was to become an extermination center, Cremas 2 and 3 were in the process of being built.
+In both buildings (which are identical), two underground rooms, originally designed to be morgues, were adapted to become an undressing room and a gas chamber room.
+On the flat concrete roofs of the ex-morgue rooms, the Germans cut four holes over which they built a small chimney, which was covered with a gas-tight lid.
 It was through these holes on the roofs that the Zyklon-B was dropped into the gas chambers.

-There are multiple survivor eyewitnesses who described the pouring of the Zyklon-B into the pillars in the gas chambers via the small chimneys on the roofs.
+There are multiple survivor eyewitnesses who described the pouring of Zyklon-B through the small chimneys on the roofs.

 Shlomo Venezia, a Greek Jew who arrived in Auschwitz-Birkenau in April 1944, was put to work in the cremas/gas chambers.
 He recalled: “. . . the German bringing the gas would arrive.
 It took two prisoners from the Sonderkommando to help him lift up the external trapdoor, above the gas chamber, then he introduced Zyklon B through the opening.
 The lid was made of very heavy cement . . .
 The cover was just opened, the gas thrown in, and the cover closed again.”